A Head Full of Dreams Tour

-The A Head Full of Dreams Tour was the seventh concert tour undertaken by British rock band Coldplay.
-It was announced on 27 November 2015 in support of their seventh studio album, A Head Full of Dreams, and marked a return to live performing at stadiums following the intimate shows from Ghost Stories Tour (2014), which saw the band playing in venues such as the Beacon Theatre and Royal Albert Hall.
+A Head Full of Dreams Tour was the seventh concert tour undertaken by British rock band Coldplay.
+It was first announced on 27 November 2015 in support of their seventh studio album, A Head Full of Dreams, and marked a return to live performing at stadiums following the intimate shows from Ghost Stories Tour (2014), which saw the band playing in venues such as the Beacon Theatre and Royal Albert Hall.
 With exception of "Fun" and hidden track "X Marks the Spot", all songs from the album were played.
-The band combined extensive use of laser light and pyrotechnic special effects with raw, acoustic segments between stages, complementing performances with a new version of the Xylobands from Mylo Xyloto Tour (2011–12).
+The band combined laser lights and pyrotechnics with raw, acoustic segments between stages, complementing the performances with a new version of the Xylobands developed for the Mylo Xyloto Tour (2011–2012).

 The concert run consisted of 122 shows in eight legs across five continents, starting at Argentina's Estadio Ciudad de La Plata on 31 March 2016 and finishing at the same venue on 15 November 2017.
-It also marked their first solo shows in Latin America since Viva la Vida Tour (2009–10).
-According to Billboard, Coldplay grossed $523 million from 5.38 million tickets sold in 114 dates, making A Head Full of Dreams Tour the third-highest-grossing tour of all time upon conclusion.
+It also marked their first solo shows in Latin America since Viva la Vida Tour (2009–2010).
+Billboard noted that Coldplay earned $523 million from 5.38 million tickets across 114 reported dates, making A Head Full of Dreams Tour the third-highest-grossing tour of all time upon conclusion.
 In 2018, Live in Buenos Aires was released to celebrate the concert run and promoted along with The Butterfly Package, a set which additionally contained Live in São Paulo and Coldplay: A Head Full of Dreams.
 The latter is a career-spanning documentary directed by Mat Whitecross.

 Development

 Background

-Following the release of Coldplay's sixth album, Ghost Stories (2014), the band announced they would not be making an usual tour for it, limiting themselves to one-off concerts at smaller venues around the world.
+Following the release of Coldplay's sixth album, Ghost Stories (2014), the band announced they would not be making a usual tour for it, limiting themselves to one-off concerts at smaller venues around the world.
 On 6 November 2015, "Adventure of a Lifetime" was made available as the lead single for A Head Full of Dreams.
 The song was succeeded by the tour announcement on 27 November, which included numerous stadium dates spread across 14 countries in Europe and Latin America for the next year.
 During an interview for The Late Late Show with James Corden, the band mentioned they would also be visiting Asia and North America.
 In April 2016, Coldplay announced 12 new arena shows in the United States.
-Months later, they published teasers on social media with dates for Singapore, Philippines, Taiwan, South Korea, and Japan.
-In 2017, the band further promoted the tour's namesake album by releasing a companion piece named Kaleidoscope EP, which included four new songs and a live version of "Something Just Like This".
+Months later, they teased new dates for Singapore, Philippines, Taiwan, South Korea and Japan on social media.
+In 2017, the tour's namesake album was further promoted with Kaleidoscope EP, a companion piece including four new songs and a live version of "Something Just Like This" recorded at Tokyo Dome.